cf73/humanity/content/collections/pages/home-page-photos.md

               rel: null
               target: null
               title: null
-        text: 'Let’s create together a future that works for each of us.'
+        text: 'Let’s orchestrate together a future that works for each of us' -
+        type: text
+        text: ", right on through to our great, great grandchildren and beyond!\_" -
+    type: paragraph
+    content:
       -
         type: text
-        text: "\_"
+        text: '          ~    Team Humanity'
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'Team Humanity — (Conrad, Jacqueline, Kylie and Tony — four folks from three continents determined to help foster a revolution of good intent.)'
+        text: '(Conrad, Jacqueline, Kylie and Tony — four folks from three continents determined to help foster a revolution of good intent.)'
 ---